 William de Windsor – 19 August 1353

 The horse reared, lashing the air.
-A hoof whistled past William de Windsors’ head as he staggered backwards, colliding with the fencing surrounding the enclosure, knocking all the breath from his body.
+A hoof whistled past William de Windsors’ head.
+He staggered backwards, colliding with the fencing surrounding the enclosure, knocking all the breath from his body.

 The handler shouted over his shoulder, never taking his eyes off the horse.
-‘He just hasn’t had enough time.
+‘He just hasn’t had enough time, William.
 We often spend two weeks just leaving them in the enclosure whilst we come and go, just letting them get used to us.
 Only gradually do we progress to caressing them, then grooming them and washing them down.
 Every horse is different, the skill in all this is knowing when to move on to the next stage.
 Horses sometimes misunderstand what is required of them, but sometimes they are just obstinate.’
 He softened his voice and moved towards the horse.
 ‘Patience is needed, isn’t it my lovely.’

 Just the sound of the handlers voice was enough.
-In next to no time the horse was harmlessly circling the enclosure, as William struggled to his feet, so out of breath he could hardly speak. ‘ How… How long do you take… to get a horse to the point… where it can be ridden away from here?’
+In next to no time the horse was harmlessly circling the enclosure.
+William struggled to his feet, so out of breath he could hardly speak. ‘ How… How long do you take… to get a horse to the point… where it can be ridden away from here?’

 The horse came to a halt but continued to vent it’s indignation by tossing and shaking it’s head, snorting intermittently.
 The handler judged the danger was over and turned to answer William’s question.
 ‘Typically three months but it might be as long as twelve.
 Some horses never learn, never submit.’

 William avoided eye contact, gazing past the handler at the horse.
-‘I wanted to copy the monks at my school… trained their own horses and did it much faster than that.
+‘I wanted to copy the monks at my school… they trained their own horses and did it much faster than that.
 Did they occasionally fail?
-I must admit I do not know.
+I must admit I don’t know.
 What I do know is that they spent much more time than you do with the horses.
 They weren’t just with them for specific activities, they were with them most of the day, caressing them and talking to them.
 Can I try again?’

-‘Only as an extension of our normal procedures.
-If you were to get seriously hurt you father would probably kill me.’
+‘ Can we talk to your father?
+If you were to get seriously hurt your father would probably kill me.’

 Richard de Windsor screwed up one eye.
 ‘I have heard how fast he has progressed.
 The handlers give all the credit to you.
 What kind of magic have you performed?
 Very well then, let us put it to the test.’

 Richard de Windsor waited until the sound of the ducks’ departure had subsided.
 ‘It is indeed a small miracle, William, the horse is obedient but spirited; exactly the result we are searching for.
-Is this then the career you would like to pursue’
+Is this then the career you would like to pursue?’

 William winced ‘Well, no, not exactly.’

 ‘I am very disappointed, William.’
 Richard almost whispered the words.
 William knew from experience that it was not a wise move to disappoint his father.

 Richard drew a deep breath, then sighed.
 ‘It is not because you do not want to break horses.
-We paid for you to attend school, here in Windsor, because of it’s reputation for theological studies, your mother and I hoped you might take holy orders.
+We paid for you to attend school, close by here in Windsor, because of it’s reputation for theological studies.
+Your mother and I hoped you might take holy orders.
 We have enough influence to have opened up opportunities for you to become a bishop, not a bad life.’

 William dropped his head.
-‘I did not know that was what you had in mind, you never told me’.
+‘I did not know that was what you had in mind, you never told me.’
 He then hesitated, not wanting to seem to be criticising his father.

 His father tightened his eyes, in an approximation of a frown, almost as if he wanted to improve his focus on the view which lay around them .
 ‘I am told that your performance as a student was satisfactory, perhaps even good, but that you showed no aptitude for entering the priesthood.’
-He turned to face William, now he wasfrowning.
+He turned to face William, now he was frowning.
 ‘What exactly did that mean?’

 Now it was his turn to frown.
-‘However the teaching suffered from the fact that it was always assumed that all recorded history was really about the Church of Rome’ He clamped his jaws together and puffed out his cheeks.
+‘However the teaching suffered from the fact that it was always assumed that all recorded history was really about the Church of Rome.’
+He clamped his jaws together and puffed out his cheeks.
 ‘Clearly it isn’t’

-rolled his eyes.
+His father rolled his eyes.
 ‘It isn’t?’

 William was careful to avoid a smile.
 ‘No it isn’t, the Romans thrived and expanded for hundreds of years before they accepted the church as a state religion.
-Then there was the Egyptians and yet again the Greeks.’
+Then before that there was the Egyptians and yet again the Greeks.’
 He let his voice tail off indicating that he could expand his theme, but without actually doing so.

 After what he considered a suitable pause he continued.
 ‘We were taught about the alternative beliefs of earlier civilisations but almost as if it were a secret , not to be shared with anyone outside our group.’

 He sighed, placing his hands on William’s shoulders.
 ‘Well then, let us consider your remaining options.
 A merchant?
 I could introduce you to William de la Pole.
 Being a merchant is not totally respectable but many of our great lords indulge in trade.
 It possible to acquire great wealth.’

 William shook his head.
 ‘Don’t think I am ungrateful, but no, that is not what I want, I want adventure, camaraderie.
-You have many friends who spend their lives fighting for the King, as you did yourself in your earlier life?
+You have many friends who spend their lives fighting for the King, as you did yourself in your early life?
 Could one of them provide an opportunity for me?’

-‘William, the difficulty of fighting for the King is that you are never in command of your own destiny.
+‘William, the difficulty of fighting for the King is that you are never in command of your own destiny.’
 Richard stopped and gazed around him.
 ‘It is a happy accident that that the ride we have taken today has brought us here to Runnymead.
 Do you know what happened here?’

 William now permitted himself to laugh out loud.
 ‘Yes, I do, you have told me so many times, King John signed the Magna Carta.’

 ‘And that was?’